16-Classroom Addition - Opened Fall 2019

 “Pius X is truly blessed to have such wonderful support,” Fr.
 Meysenburg said.
 “The additional classrooms will allow for continued growth and the assurance that no student desiring to receive a Catholic education will be denied enrollment.

-The new classroom addition will extend the northwest corner of the current building.
-Additional parking on the east side will replace the section of current parking where the new classrooms will be built.
+The new classroom addition extends the northwest corner of the current building.
+Additional parking on the east side replaced the section of current parking where the new classrooms will be built.

 Enrollment has risen in recent years at Pius X, and that growth is expected to continue – a trend fueled by Lincoln’s expansion, interest in high quality Catholic education, and the affordability of Pius X tuition.
 As the state’s largest Catholic co-ed high school and the only Catholic high school serving the city of Lincoln, Pius X is prepared to address the growing demand by providing these 16 new classrooms, while continuing to offer tuition assistance for families.

 “The Lincoln Catholic community has a history of supporting our school’s efforts to build up the Church by forming disciples in a rigorous academic setting,” Principal Tom Korta said.
 “We focus on preparing our students to have the heart to love and serve others along with the mind to contribute well in whatever vocation lies before them.
 The number of classrooms and the types of classrooms being added reflect our desire to seek ways to provide a quality education to as many students as we can.”